lenaMK/doc/ecoleDePrintemps/project.md

   - data art → first experiment with the MONA data
     - curation: selecting only the artworks made by women·x : first time ever we could do that (once I matched the artist info with the artwork info)
   - from [experimenting with titles](http://lenamk.site/art-algorithmique/artistes-femmes-MONA/) to a visual form
   - very abstract, far from classical data visualisation
+- principles in algo art:
+  - generative (need to execute code to get the result)
+  - using loops, « blending randomness and structure » (Hobbs 2018)
 - explanation of some steps:
   - list of artworks: sorting the artworks by production date; placing them onto the screen using their gelocation (relative placing)
   - constellation:  selecting one at random and link it to a random (between 5 and 12) number of artworks that follow it chronologically speaking